crgarcia12/electronics-homeassistant-lightscontroll/README.md

 # Version 24: Eight channels with IO expander
 Compared to version 23:
 * Using TCAL6416A instead of MCP23108 due to having push-pull instead of open-drain ouputs
+* MCP23017 has released an amendum to the datasheet declaring a bug in two pins.
+Making them read only
 * Adjust the border cut-outs to fit the middle mounting hole
 * There are two versions of this board, the only difference is the size of the cutouts.
 After having the board printed and the case I will test out which one fits better